chamaeleonidae/api/docs/apis/demos.md

 These are the moments when Chameleon will sync **Contact** data to your CRM:

-1. When a anonymous user submits a form with their email address
+1. When an anonymous user submits a form with their email address
 2. When an [identified user](js/demos.md?id=mode-profile) with an email address starts a Demo

 What will happen in the above situations?